rdan325/biz_crawler/README.md

 ## Running

 This is best run using docker and docker-compose.
-You can build and run the full thing using `docker-compose -f docker-compose.prod.yaml up --build`.
+You can build and run the full thing using `docker-compose up --build`.
 Or you can do it in parts by running each service with `docker-compose -f docker-compose.dev.yaml up <SERVICE> --build`.

 Not currently in docker but you can also